EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/CreateLesson.md

 ## Description

-Flow creates a course using provided command.
+Flow creates a science using provided command.

 - Lesson uses name and description provided in the command
 - Lesson is created as next in relation to the previous lesson identified by the id in the command.